Girls Like You: Live performances

 On May 30, 2018, Maroon 5 performed "Girls Like You" for the first time in Tacoma, Washington from the Red Pill Blues Tour, where they also performed a cover version of "Forever Young" by Alphaville, as a tribute to their late manager Jordan Feldstein.
 On February 3, 2019, the band performed this song in Atlanta, Georgia and featuring the Georgia State University marching band known as Panther Band at the Super Bowl LIII halftime show, while Cardi B also performed a solo version of the song for Bud Light Super Bowl Music Fest, the night before.

-On June 8, 2019, Maroon 5 performed for the music festival concert, Capital's Summertime Ball at Wembley Stadium, London.
-The band performed the song for their residency titled Maroon 5: The Las Vegas Residency.
-In December 2024, Maroon 5 played the song at the Mahalaxmi Racecourse for their debut performance in Mumbai, India.
+On March 30, 2021, Maroon 5 performed the song in a virtual concert as part of the American Express Unstaged series.
+The band continued with the song for their residency titled Maroon 5: The Las Vegas Residency and the 2024 North American Summer Tour, respectively.
+In July 2026, Maroon 5 played "Girls Like You" and serving as headliner for the 2026 BST Hyde Park concert at Hyde Park, London.